Anne Bremer: Style

 Bremer’s work incorporates several elements associated with modern painting.
 Each of her paintings calls attention to itself as a flat surface holding an arrangement of colored paint, not as a literal representation or illusion of reality.
 Brushstrokes are broad and distinct from one another, sometimes with areas of unpainted canvas showing through.
 There is either very little suggestion of depth, or the perspective is distorted or ambiguous.
 Colors are bold and not always naturalistic.
 The subject might be figures, landscape, still life or a combination of these, but what was more important to the artist was creating a successful composition and emotional effect.
 Her works, while individualistic, are sometimes reminiscent of those of Robert Henri and Marsden Hartley, two of the major figures in modern American art.
-Hartley once wrote that in his opinion Anne Bremer was “one of the three artists of real distinction that California has produced.”
+Hartley once wrote that in his opinion Anne Bremer was "one of the three artists of real distinction that California has produced."

 Legacy

 Following her death in 1923, Albert Bender established several memorials, including an award for art students and the Anne Bremer Memorial Library at the San Francisco Art Institute, a marble chair in the Greek Theatre at the University of California, Berkeley, and an outdoor sculpture at Mills College.
 He also sponsored publication of a pair of limited edition books, The Unspoken and Other Poems and Tributes to Anne Bremer (Printed by John Henry Nash, 1927).
 Through Anne Bremer's influence and contacts with artists, Albert Bender was inspired to become an important patron of artists and art museums and a founder of the San Francisco Museum of Modern Art and Mills College Art Museum.
-Bremer and Bender are buried side by side in Home of Peace Cemetery, Colma, California.